XenitAB/xenitab.github.io/docs/xks/developer-guide/api-migrations.md

 ### HorizontalPodAutoscaler

-Moving HorizontalPodAutoscaler apiVersion from `autoscaling/v2beta1` to `autoscaling/v2`
+HorizontalPodAutoscaler `apiVersion` is moved from `autoscaling/v2beta1` to `autoscaling/v2`.

-Changes will include the `apiVersion` and also `targetAverageUtilization` to the changes made below.
+Changes include the `apiVersion` but there's also changes to how `targetAverageUtilization` is used.
+See example below.

 From: